 Combining plants and street art, AKA two of the best things, Brad Eastman's work outside Midland Gate shopping centre is worth the trek out east alone.

 You’ll find loads of glorious street art in Mount Hawthorn, including more visual masterpieces by Hayley Welsh in Anvil Lane (right by Neighborhood Pizza) and heaps of cool stuff off Coogee Street.

 The CBD does not disappoint when it comes to street art.
-We love the geometric piece by Vans the Omega and Beastman in the 140 complex, the colourful wall in Wolf Lane, Grafitti's shop front and Robert Jenkin’s fluoro art in Brookfield Place.
+We love the colourful walls in Wolf Lane, Grafitti's shop front and the beautiful roses outside His Majesty's Theatre.

-Someone must have sent out a memo to all Subi street artists because almost everything is pink and we love it!
+Someone must have sent out a memo to all Subi street artists because almost everything is pink and we love it.
 The Moroccan-inspired wall behind Meeka is ace and the walls of the Little Wing Corner Gallery are filled with goodies too.
 Our favourite?
 The piece by Okudart at Forrest Square featuring a bright, geometric koala and kangaroo.

 Want more?
 Check out Perth's best laneways.

 Image credit: Nancy Hanna, Elle Borgward, Holly Raye's, Graffiti On King